(for veterinary information only)

 At doses greater than 1.5 grams per day the increased bile flow side effect may cause diarrhea.
 Side effects are very rare but the following has been reported for humans: upset stomach, headache, joint pain, weakness.

-While there are no known drug interactions, it is important to remember that herbal medications are not held to the same standards of efficacy and safety that other drugs are.
+Please keep in mind that herbal medications are not held to the same standards of efficacy and safety that other drugs are.
 Impurities in processing may include less innocuous plant biochemicals.
+Using a product from a reputable manufacturer is especially important.

 Silymarin is not recommended for humans during pregnancy.
 It is probably a good idea not to use milk thistle products in pregnant dogs until more information becomes available.